jsr-core/unknownutil/README.md

 }
 ```

-Use `isLike` if you need some complicated types like tuple or struct like:
+Use `isLike` if you need some complicated types like:

 ```typescript
 import { isLike } from "https://deno.land/x/unknownutil/mod.ts";